-Sci-fi master Robert A. Heinlein’s most famous book, Stranger in a Strange Land, turns fifty today.
-I’ve been reading Heinlein since I was far too young to actually be reading Heinlein and he is without question one of my favorite authors.
+Sci-fi master Robert A. Heinlein’s most famous book, Stranger in a Strange Land is now more than fifty years old.
+I’ve been reading Heinlein books since I was far too young to actually be reading Heinlein and he is without question one of my favorite authors.
 And Stranger in a Strange Land is far from his best book.

 Unfortunately, because the book had such an impact on the culture of its time, it gets tons of publicity and now anyone looking to explore Heinlein’s work usually starts by reading Stranger… and then they never read anything else.
 Stranger in a Strange Land is a huge turnoff: narratively unsound, full of more wild ideas than it is with actual story, for people new to Heinlein having them read Stranger in a Strange Land is a sure way to make sure they’ll never read anything else he’s written.

-So with the 50th anniversary of Stranger in a Strange Land looming, now seems like the right time to recommend other Heinlein books which are not only completely different, but infinitely better, particularly as a way for new readers to gain entry into Heinlein’s world.
+So it’s important to recommend other Heinlein books which are not only completely different, but infinitely better, as a better way for new readers to gain entry into Heinlein’s world.
 Most of these come from earlier in his writing career, before he wrote Stranger.
 After Stranger Heinlein kept writing more books like, well, Stranger.
 If you want to read Heinlein, start with these 5 books instead…

-This was actually written as a novel for young adults but it works well enough that adults can enjoy it too.
-This was my first introduction to Heinlein at an early age and if you’re looking for an easy window into his worlds this might be the book for you.
-It’s the story of a boy named John Thomas who has a pet alien, brought into his family by a spacefaring ancestor.
-The pet on the other hand, thinks it’s the one keeping humans and as it grows to adulthood (and reaches a prodigous size), John learns it’s not just some puppy but an intelligent creature from a powerful race of spacefaring aliens… who want him back.
+The Star Beast is the story of a boy named John Thomas who has a pet alien, brought into his family by a spacefaring ancestor.
+The pet on the other hand, thinks it’s the one keeping humans and as it grows to adulthood (and reaches a prodigious size), John learns his pet is not just some puppy but an intelligent creature from a powerful race of spacefaring aliens… who want him back.

 Tunnel in the Sky is kind of like Heinlein’s Lord of the Flies.
 A group of students are sent to an alien planet to practice their survival skills.
 They’re only supposed to be there ten days but no one ever comes to pick them up.
 They band together to form a community and the book follows one student who eventually becomes their leader, helping them all survive in a harsh and deadly environment.
 Years pass and things eventually go from bad to worse when they discover a species of viciously deadly aliens threatening to wipe them all out.